Ocean Art Photo Competition 2014

-Wide-Angle - any photo that shows a wider angle of view than the human eye (35mm focal length), including over-under shots (half in the water, half out) and close-focus wide-angle photos.
+Wide-Angle: any photo that shows a wider angle of view than the human eye (35mm focal length), including over-under shots (half in the water, half out) and close-focus wide-angle photos.

-SuperMacro - photos should show a subject that is very small, photo width must be 25mm or smaller.
+Super Macro: photos depicting a subject that is very small - smaller than a typical macro subject with a reproduction ratio greater than 1:1.
+Diopters are used for the majority of super macro images.
 Absolutely no cropping is allowed.
-Photos should be entered at the largest jpeg size you have and "upressing" (increasing the resolution) is not allowed.
+Photos should be entered at the largest jpeg size you have.
+"Upressing" (increasing the resolution) is not allowed.

-Diver / Underwater model/ Fashion - photos entered in this category can be taken in a pool or in the ocean, and the main subject should be a person - a diver, freediver, model, etc. Commercial photographs are allowed.
+Diver / Underwater Model / Fashion: photos entered in this category can be taken in a pool or in the ocean, and the main subject should be a person - a diver, freediver, model, etc. Commercial photographs are allowed.

-Compact Camera Macro - macro photos taken by a compact camera.
-Macro subjects are generally subjects that are smaller than 6 inches.
-Compact cameras are defined above in the rules.
+Compact Camera Macro: macro photos taken with a compact camera.
+Macro subjects are generally smaller than 6 inches.
+Compact cameras are defined above.